Table of contents

 Different CAD and 3D model programs can have different scale values.
 The default “1” here will import the model in the exact scale of the source software.

-Applying a box collider does not affect the look of the model, it is only used for properly assessing the Ultraleap tracking volume.
+Applying a box collider does not affect the look of the model, it is only used for assessing the Ultraleap tracking volume.
 Generally, the mesh collider will give a more accurate representation of the tracking volume, but the box collider will afford performance increases.

 Users can adjust the position of an imported model in the same way as they adjust the position of the Ultraleap camera.